 Sensory information (Visual, Auditory and Kinesthetic) from the outside world enters the brain and is first sent to the THALAMUS.
 This part of the brain acts as a relay station and transfers information TWO directions at the same time.

 One direction is called the HIGH road where information is transferred to the appropriate SENSORY cortices.
 The sensory information then converges to WORKING MEMORY in the prefrontal cortex.
 Working memory can only focus on ONE thing at a time.
-Our goal as teachers is to capture and hold WORKING MEMORY
+Our goal as teachers is to capture and hold WORKING MEMORY.

 The other direction that sensory information travels from the thalamus is called the LOW road to the emotional control center of the brain, the AMYGDALA.
-One of the responsibilities of the amygdala is to process emotions related to FEAR, ANXIETY, STRESS and THREAT
+One of the responsibilities of the amygdala is to process emotions related to FEAR, ANXIETY, STRESS and THREAT.

 When amygdala is high, prefrontal cortex (working memory) activity is LOW.